 Fe-users repress their own emotions and values to reflect those of others.
 Fe-users draw most of their emotional states from those around them, and this reflection allows them to “know what to say” to keep everyone happy.
 TPs are weaker with Fe, so their social/emotional missteps are more common, and their feelings are easier to damage in the face of these mistakes.
 FJs are stronger with Fe, so they’re abler to improve others’ moods while maintaining their own emotional integrity.

 What Is Te?

 Te, extraverted thinking, is the function responsible for organization and logistics.
-Types which use Te feel the drive to work and know how to accomplish their goals.
+Types that use Te feel the drive to work and know how to accomplish their goals.
 Te-users tend to admire discipline and dauntless perseverance, and they often strive to develop these traits themselves.
 Te-users see their resources and goals as pieces of a bigger puzzle, and they work to produce quick, efficient, material results.

-Te-users, TJs and FPs, favor action over contemplation or debate.
+Te-users, TJs, and FPs, favor action over contemplation or debate.
 When deadlines need to be met, Te-users prefer acting quickly with an okay plan over acting slowly with a perfect plan.
 FPs are weaker with Te, so they’re more prone to procrastination, but they usually keep themselves busy with hands-on, involved activities.
 TJs are stronger with Te, so they’re more decisive with their actions and thorough in their planning, and many feel guilty or restless during leisure.